 Wakefield, Va. (http://www.nws.noaa.gov/climate/index.php?wfo=akq).

 The normal values used by the National Weather Service (NWS) in these provisional reports are based on the period from 1981 to 2010.
 The National Climatic Data Center released these normal values in July 2011.
 For information on the normal values, see the National Climatic Data Center Web page at http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/climate-normals.

-According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for January 2016 at 154 stream gages in Virginia and just beyond the state border were in the normal range at 81% of gages, below normal at 14%, above normal at 12%, and much above normal at 3%.
+According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for January 2017 at 148 stream gages in Virginia and just beyond the state border were in the normal range at about 80% of gages, below normal at about 3%, and above normal at about 17%.
 The color-coded, flow-percentile map for this period is shown below.
 The color codes/percentile classes used by USGS to compared flows to historical records for the month are shown in the chart below the map.

 Information on current groundwater levels in Virginia monitoring wells is available from the U.S. Geological Survey’s National Water Information System, online at http://waterdata.usgs.gov/va/nwis/current/?type=gw; and from the USGS Climate Response Network, online at http://groundwaterwatch.usgs.gov/net/ogwnetwork.asp?ncd=crn (at that page, you can find a national map showing the status of groundwater monitoring wells compared to historical values).